drdv/drdv.github.io/src/blog/posts/202511-make-double-colon-rules.md

 > targets are processed.

-Maybe I am parsing this the wrong way but different targets can have different target-specific variables, while all target-specific variables used in the recipes of double-colon rules (associated with the same target) are shared:
+Maybe I am parsing this the wrong way but different targets can have different target-specific variables, while target-specific variables used in the recipes of double-colon rules (associated with the same target) are shared:

 ```Makefile